Last Updated: June 5, 2026

 • You could assign the 7 Day Calendar to the task.

-When Finished with the Exercise
+When Finished with Exercise 4.3

 The file Calendar Rules.mpp should look like the one in the figure below.

-• The dates in yellow should match, and the taskbars should be the same.
+• The dates in yellow should match, and the task bars should be the same.

 • Tasks 1 and 3 have the 7-Day Calendar assigned.